holochain/docs-pages/src/concepts/8_node_to_node_messaging.md

-# 08: Sending messages directly to peers
+# 08. Node-to-node messaging: communicate directly with peers

 <div class="coreconcepts-intro" markdown="1">
 Peers can use encrypted **node-to-node messaging** to talk directly to each other without relying on the DHT.
 This is useful for off-the-record communications.